BlowaXD/SaltyEmu/README.md

 ### Special Thanks :
 - Z0ltar (Thanks for the algorithms you shared)
+- [Quahu](https://github.com/Quahu/) for your amazing work on [Qmmands] that we are using !
-- Eastrall (Thanks for your hints, discussions and feedbacks)
+- [Eastrall](https://github.com/Eastrall) (Thanks for your hints, discussions and feedbacks)
-- DarkyZ (Thanks for your feedbacks since the beginning of the project, you helped me a lot)
+- [DarkyZ](https://github.com/ImNotAVirus) (Thanks for your feedbacks since the beginning of the project, you helped me a lot)
 - All people who supported my work, I never asked for donations or anything for SaltyEmu, just fun and some data & knowledge related help

 ### Another type of thanks :